patilswapnilv/reactpress/README.md

 # REACT + WORDPRESS = REACTPRESS 💛

-Start a **SEO-friendly** Decoupled Wordpress with React in minutes, without configuring boring stuff.
-Just fork and start.
+Start a **SEO-friendly** decoupled Wordpress with React in minutes, without configuring boring stuff.
+Forget about babel, webpack configuration, url configuration, server Side rendering etc : this works out of the box by default.
+You can just fork and start.

 <img width="300" src="https://raw.githubusercontent.com/nyl-auster/reactpress/master/images/hipprogriffe.png" />